AdaCore/training_material/courses/fundamentals_of_ada/adv_250_containers.rst

     - An implementation
     - Define some added operations

-* Container share sets of operations
+* Containers share sets of operations

     - Seen later